 But then, once we’ve gotten to that sense of hopelessness, Chopin gives us a perfect authentic cadence right where we want it.
 It ends in E minor in root position.

-What I love about Zander’s explanation and performance of the piece is that he explains the complexity of this piece in a way that everyone can understand, and then when he’s ready to play it in earnest, he asks the audience to think about someone they’ve recently lost.
+What I love about Zander’s analysis and performance of the Prelude in E Minor is that he explains the complexity of this piece in a way that everyone can understand.
+When he’s ready to play it in earnest, he asks the audience to think about someone they’ve recently lost.
 I’ve watched this video numerous times, and that part always leaves me in tears.

 If we look a little deeper at the chords underlying the melody, we uncover another layer of beauty in this piece, based upon Chopin’s clever use of inversions.

 A rule of thumb in adding chords is to remember that the higher the inversion number, the more forward momentum a chord has.
-Root position chords tend to feel settled where they are, but first and second inversions want to move forward until they find a settled root position chord.
-A simple glance at the left hand in this piece shows us that there really aren’t any root position chords until the very end.
-There are a couple mixed in here and there, but the chords themselves in these positions aren’t quite resting points either.
+Root position chords tend to feel settled where they are.
+First and second inversions, however, want to move forward until they find a settled root position chord.
+A glance at the left hand shows there aren’t any root position chords until the end.
+There are a couple mixed in here and there, but the chords in these positions aren’t quite resting points either.

 The piece is one page, but it’s one of the most stunning and heartwrenching pieces ever written.
 It seems simple enough, just a five note melody (for the most part) over a bunch of block chords, so it’s incredible that Chopin could create something so effective from this texture.

 How do we tie this analysis of the Prelude in E Minor into our music?

 You may not be a composer, but you can still learn about performance or just music appreciation from this analysis of the Prelude in E Minor.

 Simple can be effective.